About This Course

 This exciting degree with QTS qualifies you as a primary teacher especially equipped to teach in Wales, and is also transferable to other countries, including England.
-The course has been written in collaboration with teachers in Lead Schools in North Wales and our partners at University of Chester.
-Together we are called the CaBan (Chester and Bangor) Partnership.
+The course has been written in collaboration with teachers in Lead Schools in North Wales.

 Committed schools with well-trained mentors will support Associate Teachers’ progress towards Qualified Teacher Status in accordance with Professional Standards for Teaching and Leadership in Wales.